SoftwareDaddy/ESP32-BLE-CompositeHID/README.md

 There is also Bluetooth specific information that you can use (optional):

-Instead of `BleGamepad bleGamepad;` you can do `BleGamepad bleGamepad("Bluetooth Device Name", "Bluetooth Device Manufacturer", 100);`.
+Instead of `BleMultiHID bleMultiHID;` you can do `BleMultiHID bleMultiHID("Bluetooth Device Name", "Bluetooth Device Manufacturer", 100);`.
 The third parameter is the initial battery level of your device.
 By default the battery level will be set to 100%, the device name will be `ESP32 BLE Gamepad` and the manufacturer will be `Espressif`.

-Battery level can be set during operation by calling, for example, bleGamepad.setBatteryLevel(80);
+Battery level can be set during operation by calling, for example, bleMultiHID.setBatteryLevel(80);
 Update sent on next gamepad update if auto reporting is not enabled